Find and fix writing mistakes instantly

 The final category of personal pronouns is third person, and it’s the most exhaustive category: he, him, she, her, it, they, and them.
 With the exception of it, all of these pronouns have different forms for subject usage and object usage.
+Without these explanations, answering what are personal pronouns would be difficult.
 In general, a third person personal pronoun must have a clear antecedent in order to make sense.

 - She is reading a new book.

 If this sentence stands alone, it makes no sense: who is she?
 It needs a preceding sentence that gives a proper name.
 If the sentence “Sara is on her lunch break” preceded the above sentence, then it would become clear that she is replacing Sara.